endojs/endo/packages/compartment-mapper/README.md

 // module suitable for use in a browser environment. type Tags = Array<Tag>;
 type Tag = string;

+// Entry is a reference to the module that is the module to initially import. type Entry = CompartmentModule;

 // CompartmentName is an arbitrary string to name
 // a compartment for purposes of inter-compartment linkage.